 Interest rate spread and net interest margin are used to measure and explain changes in net interest income.
 Interest rate spread is the difference between the yield on interest earning assets and the rate paid for interest-bearing liabilities that fund those assets.
 Net interest margin is expressed as the percentage of net interest income to average interest earning assets.
 Net interest margin currently exceeds interest rate spread because non-interest-bearing sources of funds ("net free funds"), principally demand deposits and stockholders' equity, also support interest earning assets.
-The narrative below discusses net interest income, interest rate spread, and net interest margin for the three-month periods ended March 31, 2024, and March 31, 2023, respectively.
+The narrative below discusses net interest income, interest rate spread, and net interest margin for the three-month and six-month periods ended March 31, 2024 June 30, 2024, and March 31, 2023 June 30, 2023, respectively.

-Net interest income was \$11.9 million for the three months ended March 31, 2024, compared to \$12.8 million for the three months ended March 31, 2023.
-Interest income for the three months ended March 31, 2024, decreased from the same period one year ago due to higher net interest-bearing balances and costs.
-This was partially offset by: 1) positive loan volume variance due to growth in loans outstanding; 2) increases in loan and investment yields due to both contractual repricing and higher coupons on new loans and investments in excess of portfolio yield; and 3) the realization of \$0.6 million of interest income principally due to nonaccrual loans payoff.
+Net interest income was \$11.9 million \$11.6 million for the three months ended March 31, 2024 June 30, 2024, compared to \$12.8 million \$11.7 million for the three months ended March 31, 2023 June 30, 2023.
+Interest income for the three months ended March 31, 2024 June 30, decreased from the same period one year ago due to higher net interest-bearing balances and costs.
+This was partially offset by: 1) positive loan volume variance due to growth in loans outstanding; 2) increases in loan and investment yields due to both (a) contractual repricing and higher coupons on new loans and loans; (b) investments in excess of portfolio yield; and 3) the realization (c) one-time income of \$0.6 million of interest income principally due to nonaccrual \$0.2 million recognized from curing technical defaults on performing loans payoff.

-The net interest margin for the three-month period ended March 31, 2024, was 2.77%, compared to 3.02% for the three-month period ended March 31, 2023.
+The net interest margin for the three-month period ended March 31, 2024 June 30, 2024, was 2.77% flat at 2.72%, compared to 3.02% 2.72% for the three-month period ended March 31, 2023 June 30, 2023.
 The net interest margin decrease was due to higher deposit costs due to higher market interest rates and customers moving from lower cost savings and money market accounts to higher yielding certificate accounts and the impact of higher short-term interest rates which increased FHLB advance and other borrowing costs.
-This was partially offset by: 1) increases in loan and investment yields due to contractual repricing; 2) rates on new loans and investments exceeding the portfolio as a whole; and 3) a thirteen-basis point increase in yield due to income realized principally on the payoff of a nonaccrual loans.
+This was offset by: (1) increases in loan and investment yields due to contractual repricing; (2) rates on new loans and investments exceeding the portfolio as a whole; and (3) a five-basis point increase in yield due to income recognized on curing technical defaults on performing loans.